EddyBoror/Southeast-Community-Foundation-Analysis/README.md

 ### 2022 vs. 2023 Trends:

-1. The chart indicates a shift in the overall trend between 2022 and 2023.
-   Notably, the average diagnostic levels for grades 1 to 5 were higher in 2022 compared to 2023.
+1. The line chart shows that between 2022 and 2023, the general tendency will change.
+Particularly, in 2022 compared to 2023, the average diagnostic levels for grades 1 through 5 were higher.

 <br>

 ### Influence of Online Tutoring in 2022:

 The higher averages in 2022 can be attributed to the online tutoring program due to COVID-19 restrictions in the LAUSD.
 The online format increased student engagement or focus, leading to higher diagnostic levels during that period.

 <br>

 ### Impact of COVID-19 Restrictions:

-The shift in 2023 suggests changes in the learning environment.
-With COVID-19 restrictions lifted, a broader range of factors, such as in-person tutoring, extracurricular events, or changes in parental involvement, might influence students.
+Because of COVID-19 limits in the LAUSD, the higher averages in 2022 can be linked to the shift in online tutoring programs.
+During that time, the online approach improved student focus and engagement, which raised diagnostic scores.

 <br>

 ### Parental Engagement in 2023:

-Mr. Tafoya's insight provides valuable context, indicating that in 2023, some students are withdrawn from tutoring due to various events like sports, family commitments, or parental preferences.
+According to Mr. Tafoya's important information, which offers insightful background, some students missed tutoring in 2023 due to various circumstances, including sports, family obligations, or parental choices.
+This highlights how crucial it is to consider outside variables that affect learning beyond the classroom, like parental choices that affect students' involvement.
-This underscores the importance of considering external factors beyond the learning environment, such as parental decisions impacting student participation.

 <br>